Robert Shaw (Illinois politician): 2005 South Holland village president

 In October 2004, Shaw announced that he would be challenging incumbent village president (mayor) Don DeGraff in the April 2005 South Holland, Illinois, election.
 Shaw had moved from the Hyde Park neighborhood of Chicago to the southern suburb in 1999, shortly after he left the Chicago City Council.
 Shaw was defeated in an immense landslide, with DeGraff receiving 91% of the vote, to Shaw's 6%.

 During his campaign, Shaw pledged to bring more business and job opportunities to the village, if elected.
 The village had a 10% unemployment rate at the time.

-During the campaign, Shaw accused incumbent mayor DeGraff, who was white, of preventing more minorities from working for the village by utilizing the village's residency policy, which allowed village employees, with the exception of department heads and their deputies, to reside outside of the village.
+During the campaign, Shaw accused incumbent mayor DeGraff, who is white, of preventing more minorities from working for the village by utilizing the village's residency policy, which allowed village employees, with the exception of department heads and their deputies, to reside outside of the village.
 Shaw proposed making residency in the village a requirement for all village employees.

 Shaw tried to characterize DeGraff as an "ultraconservative".
 Shaw claimed that DeGraff was a supporter of heavily conservative politician Alan Keyes, who had been the Republican Party nominee who ran against Democrat Barack Obama in the 2004 United States Senate election in Illinois.
 DeGraff refuted this by pointing out that he had supported Obama's campaign for the United States Senate.
 Shaw charged that DeGraff practiced nepotism as mayor.
 DeGraff denied that the allegations were true.
-Businesses that Shaw alleged DeGraff was personally profiting from awarding contracts to either did not have any connection to DeGraff, or had not even received municipal contracts in South Holland.
+Numerous businesses which Shaw alleged DeGraff had personally profiting from awarding contracts to either did not have any connection to DeGraff, or had not even received municipal contracts in South Holland.

 A victory by Shaw would have helped to reestablish the Shaw brothers' declining political influence in the southern part of the Chicago area.
 Ahead of the election, commenting on Shaw's campaign in South Holland and his brother's coinciding reelection campaign in neighboring Dolton, Jennifer Shalka of the Chicago Tribune wrote, "a double win would give the Shaws their own fiefdom.
 Dolton and South Holland have a total of about 50,000 residents."
 Political rival Jesse Jackson Jr. supported DeGraff in Shaw's race, and also supported an unsuccessful challenger to Shaw's brother William in the Dolton election.